 We recommend that all dogs and cats not intended for breeding be spayed/neutered, as these procedures can provide a number of medical and behavioral benefits for your pet.
-Pet neutering can prevent pet testicular cancer, marking, and aggression.
-Pet spaying can prevent uterine infections, heat cycles, and breast tumors.
-We can discuss the best age to spay/neuter your pet during their visit to our Newport New veterinary hospital.
+Neutering can prevent pet testicular cancer, marking, and aggression.
+Spaying can prevent uterine infections, heat cycles, and breast tumors.
+We can discuss the best age to spay/neuter your pet during their visit to Colony Animal Hospital.

 Puppy & Kitten Vaccinations